Building Group Explorer

 4. Compile

 Building a Qt project is straightforward.
-This assumes your Qt 4.5 installation is correct and that qmake is in your path.
+This assumes your Qt 4.5 or later installation is correct and that qmake is in your path.
 Simply issue these commands from within the same trunk subfolder just mentioned.

 $ qmake -o Makefile GroupExplorer.pro